Note: This article was originally published in the Spring 2005 issue of MeadowLark, the magazine for alumni of The Meadows.

-Trauma results from either disempowering abuse or “falsely empowering” abuse, which, because of its falseness, disempowers as well.
-Abusive parents either shame the children into silence as a way of diminishing their own external stress, thereby disempowering the children, or assigning the children roles for which the parents should be responsible, thereby falsely empowering the children.
+Trauma results from either disempowering abuse or “falsely empowering” abuse, which, because of its falseness, also disempowers.
+Abusive parents either shame the children into silence as a way of diminishing their own external stress, thereby disempowering the children, or assign the children roles for which the parents should be responsible, thereby falsely empowering the children.

-In our culture, young girls are trained to believe that men are the source of value, power and abundance; it is the female whose prevailing dysfunction is the outcome of “disempowering abuse.”
+In our culture, young girls are trained to believe that men are the source of value, power, and abundance; the female’s prevailing dysfunction is the outcome of “disempowering abuse.”
 Her need to be taken care of by a man greater than herself is consistent with Love Addiction.
 The main conscious fear in relationships from which Love Addicts suffer is fear of neglect and abandonment.
-In childhood their parents have shamed them into thinking of themselves as unworthy.
-Without the help of an outside agency, like a husband, for example, they do not feel they have what it takes to be whole.
+In childhood, their parents shamed them into thinking of themselves as unworthy.
+Without the help of an outside agency, like a husband, they do not feel they have what it takes to be whole.

 The Love Addict enters into the relationship feeling an unbearable sense of inadequacy.

 The Love Addict enters into the relationship feeling an unbearable sense of inadequacy.
 Her relationship with the Love Avoidant is as doomed as it is inevitable.
 Having been neglected and abandoned by her own parents, she has learned that all attempts at intimacy will be painfully unsuccessful.
-When she seeks a love mate she will, therefore, find someone familiarly not intimate, but someone who will be good at mimicking intimacy.
-She deludes herself into believing that the mimicry is the real thing by creating her lover in accordance to a fantasy of her own making.
-The Love Avoidant becomes her knight in shining armor- “armor” being the operative psychological irony- shiny, but impervious to intimate contact.
+When she seeks a love mate, she will find someone familiarly not intimate but who will be good at mimicking intimacy.
+She deludes herself into believing that mimicry is the real thing by creating her lover in accordance with a fantasy of her own making.
+The Love Avoidant becomes her knight in shining armor- “armor” being the operative psychological irony- shiny but impervious to intimate contact.

 The Love Avoidant, on the other hand, enters the relationship not because he is seeking confirmation of his own worth but out of a sense of duty.